novaxis-language/Novaxis-documents/README.md

 This repository is licensed under the [MIT License](LICENSE).

+## Feature Requests and Feedback

+Have an idea, feature request, or feedback for Novaxis?
+Visit our [Canny board](https://novaxis-language.canny.io/novaxis) to submit and vote on ideas, or to leave your feedback.

 ---

 Ready to dive into the world of Novaxis?
 Let's get started!
 If you have any questions or need assistance, feel free to reach out.